marciof/Eon/specification/specification.md

 ### Function

-The name of a function should use a verb as the first word.
-If it is an accessor function it should end in `-of`.
-Predicate functions should instead append a `?` to the name.
+The name of a function should generally use a verb as the first word.
+Predicate functions should end in `?`.
+Accessor functions should instead start with a noun and end in `-of`.

 ### Module